emirg23/2DpixelShoot-Fly/README.md

-made in unity using C# within 2 weeks, except audio everything was made by me.
+Made in unity using C# within 2 weeks, except audio everything was made by me.
-I'm 2nd year student and don't have much experience so while I got time, I don't want to jump straight in any field, so not planning on making games for a while.
-I will focus on swift.

 CONTROLS